corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 1. Drain the node.
 1. Make a backup of your node's directories and database.
-1. Update the database (manual).
+1. Update the database (manually).
-   - Configure the Database Management Tool.
-   - Extract the DDL and DML scripts using the Database Management Tool.
-   - Apply DDL scripts on a database.
-   - Apply data updates on the H2 database.
 1. Replace the `corda.jar` file with the new version.
 1. Update configuration.
-1. Update the database (automatic).
+1. Update the database (automatically).
 1. Start the node.
 1. Undrain the node.

 {{< note >}}
-The protocol has been designed to tolerate node outages.
+We've designed the protocol to tolerate node outages.
 During the upgrade process, peers on the network will wait for your node to become available.
 {{< /note >}}

-{{< warning >}}
-If you are upgrading from Corda Enterprise 3.x you must:
-1. Ensure your node has been upgraded to the latest point release of that distribution.
-See [Upgrade a Corda 3.X Enterprise Node](../3.3/node-operations-upgrading.html#upgrading-a-corda-enterprise-node) for information on upgrading Corda 3.x versions.
-1. Upgrade to Corda Enterprise 4.5.
-1. Upgrade to Corda Enterprise 4.8.
-{{< /warning >}}

 ## Step 1.
 Drain the node